battleoverflow/droid/README.md

--r,  --reboot      |   Remotely reboots the Android device -p,  --package     |   The package name of the APK (ex: com.android.ui) -dn,  --download   |   Download a file from the Android device
+-r,  --reboot      |   Remotely reboots the Android device -p,  --package     |   The package name of the APK (ex: com.android.ui) -dn,  --download   |   Download a file from the Android device -ps,  --push       |   Name & location of the file on your local machine -loc,  --location  |   Location on the Android device to push the selected file
 ```

 I would recommend running this command before doing anything else to confirm you can successfully connect to the Android device on your network